Cork (city): Places of interest

-Other notable places include Elizabeth Fort, the Cork Opera House, Christ Church on South Main Street (now the Triskel Arts Centre and the original site of early Hiberno-Norse church), and St Mary's Dominican Church on Popes Quay.
+Other notable places include Elizabeth Fort, the Cork Opera House, Christ Church on South Main Street (now the Triskel Arts Centre, and the original site of early Hiberno-Norse church), Blackrock Castle and St Mary's Dominican Church on Popes Quay.
 Other popular tourist attractions include the grounds of University College Cork, through which the River Lee flows, the Women's Gaol at Sunday's Well (now a heritage centre) and the English Market.
 This covered market traces its origins back to 1610, and the present building dates from 1786.

 Parks and amenity spaces include Fitzgerald's Park to the west of the city (which contains the Cork Public Museum), the angling lake known as The Lough, Bishop Lucey Park (which is centrally located and contains a portion of the old city wall) and the Marina and Atlantic Pond (an avenue and amenity near Blackrock used by joggers, runners and rowing clubs).

 Up until April 2009, there were also two large commercial breweries in the city.
 The Beamish and Crawford on South Main Street closed in April 2009 and transferred production to the Murphy's brewery in Lady's Well.
 This brewery also produces Heineken for the Irish market.
 There is also the Franciscan Well brewery, which started as an independent brewery in 1998 but has since been acquired by Coors.